kaushal-saple/Basic-Quora-page-using-REST/README.md

 # Basic-Quora-page-using-REST
-#used CRUD operations form creating, updating ,reading and deleting quora post
+#used CRUD operations for creating, updating,reading and deleting quora post